RubyFreedomDevelopmentTeam/RFreedomMod/CONTRIBUTING.md

-# Contributing to RubyFreedomMod #
+# Contributing to RFreedomMod #
-RubyFreedom is a Spigot plugin forked off of the TotalFreedomMod.
+RFreedom is a Spigot plugin forked off of the TotalFreedomMod.
 TotalFreedomMod is a CraftBukkit server plugin designed primarily to support the [Official TotalFreedom Minecraft Server](http://totalfreedom.me/).

 For those who wish to contribute, we encourage you to fork the repository and submit pull requests.
 Below you will find guidelines that explain this process in further detail.